pallasite99/gRPC-bidirectional-streaming-go/README.md

 go mod tidy
 ```

-* This should fetch any missing dependencies
+* This formats the go.mod file

 ## To build this example